Signed in as:

-Scholarship applicants complete a written application and, if chosen to go to the next level, are interviewed by the Manasota ASALH Scholarship Committee.
+Scholarship applicants complete an application and, if chosen to go to the next level, are interviewed by the Manasota ASALH Scholarship Committee.
 Recipients must provide documentation that indicates they are enrolled in an accredited four-year college or university while maintaining good standing in order for the scholarship funds to be released.